simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 From Pialma to Zawa is about thirty-eight miles.
 We left before dawn under the sign of Orion.
 For the first time during the journey, we saw the beloved constellation.
 Again the desert.
 Toward ten o'clock it is hot, reddened and searing.
 The stirrup burns the foot through the boot.
 What must it be like in summer?
 It is not without cause that during the summer they travel by night marches.

-At the right, one sees the blue inclines of Kunlun---they remind us of Santa Fe.
+At the right, one sees the blue inclines of Kuen lun---they remind us of Santa Fe.
 On the left, the pink sands of Takla Makan---I recall the desert of Arizona.

 The son of the Amban is singing Chinese *namthars*---sayings about Chinese giants.
 Unexpectedly sharp, with nasal inhala-